 There is no other social platform where you can search people by categories such as job title, industry, seniority, etc. Even the in-depth (creepy) amount of data available to Facebook Ads doesn’t offer the same sort of professional search queries.

 The problem (and the opportunity) is that too many salespeople don’t know how to use LinkedIn for business.
-They build a network based on co-workers, friends and competitors and wonder why LinkedIn doesn’t work for them.
+They build a network based on co-workers, friends and competitors, instead of sending connection requests to people who can actually buy from them.

 Finding Trigger Events or Sales Opportunities